-A trained and seasoned lawyer will know how to make all of the right moves to protect and defend the client, to avoid charges, or lessen the seriousness of felony or misdemeanor charges that are unavoidable.
-Hiring a respected and known attorney will ensure that the client looks smart, responsible, and serious about his or her defense.
-If you do not hire a lawyer, it is likely you will be arrested and charged, even for a crime that you did not commit.
+A trained and seasoned lawyer will know how to make all the right moves to protect and defend the client, avoid charges, or lessen the seriousness of unavoidable felony or misdemeanor charges.
+Hiring a respected and known attorney will ensure that the client looks intelligent, responsible, and serious about their defense.
+If you do not hire a lawyer, you might be charged with a crime that you did not commit.
 If you did commit a crime, failing to hire an experienced lawyer can result in overly severe charges that were avoidable.

-Avoid Charges – Hire a Top Attorney Immediately
+Avoid Charges – Hire a Top Lawyer Immediately

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has an unparalleled track record of helping clients, who are under investigation, avoid felony and misdemeanor charges.
 We know every tactic to protect our clients and shield them from prosecution, when possible.
-If charges are unavoidable, we will work quickly to lessen the severity of the charges that get filed in court.
-Finally, we will negotiate with the police to prevent your arrest and to arrange for an opportunity for you to self-surrender in court without being taken into custody in front of family, friends, neighbors, or co-workers.
+If charges are unavoidable, we will work quickly to lessen the severity of the charges filed in court.
+Finally, we will negotiate with the police to prevent your arrest and arrange for an opportunity for you to self-surrender in court without being taken into custody in front of family, friends, neighbors, or co-workers.
 It does not look bad if you hire a criminal defense lawyer; instead, it makes it clear that you take your defense seriously.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.